Ascent of Mont Brock - South Slope on 2010-11-10

 I walked up the woods road as it climbs/winds east/north about .8 miles to a cabin on the right, straight ahead a little-used track continues north .4 miles to the USA/Canada Boundary swath, monument 593B can be seen less than 100 yards to the west ....
 Note: the track continues north then east into Canada and leads to the Hunter's Tower noted below).

 I turned right and followed the swath eastbound inside the Vermont open woods as the swath is full of recent cuttings.
-The bushwack is fairly steep with poor footing to monument 593A at 300 yards ( where a Hunter's Tower is on the Canadian side of the swath), I continued another 200 yards on flat/ very-rough terrain to MONT BROCK - SOUTH SLOPE .... the Highpoint of the USA/Can Boundary Line at Boundary Monument 593, a fairly new granite monument, my GPS read 45.00785, 72.53085.
+The bushwack is fairly steep with poor footing to monument 593A at 300 yards ( where a Hunter's Tower is on the Canadian side of the swath), I continued another 200 yards on flat/ very-rough terrain to MONT BROCK - SOUTH SLOPE .... which is the highpoint of the USA/Can Boundary Line right at Boundary Monument 593, a fairly new granite monument, my GPS read 45.00785, 72.53085.

 The distance from the TH is estimated at 1.5 miles.
 This distance can be reduced by starting the bushwack just after the cabin and following a northeast line to the monument.